layanneelassaad/lion-lift/README.md

-# Lion Lift — Airport Carpool Matching for Students (iOS)
+# Lion Lift: Airport Carpool Matching for Columbia Students (iOS)

 **Lion Lift** helps students share rides to/from NYC airports: enter your flight, get matched with peers on similar schedules, chat, and split the cost.